Otto Warmbier, an American college student who was released by North Korea in a coma last week, died Monday afternoon. He was 22.

 He was taken by Medivac to Cincinnati, where he grew up in suburban Wyoming, OH.
 He was salutatorian of his 2013 class at the highly rated high school, and was on the soccer team among other activities.

-Ohio's U.S. senators sharply criticized North Korea soon after his release.
+Ohio's U.S. senators sharply criticised North Korea soon after his release.

 Three Americans remain held in North Korea.
 The U.S. government accuses North Korea of using such detainees as political pawns.
 North Korea accuses Washington and South Korea of sending spies to overthrow its government.